 - Discover the Finnish approach to environmental education;

-- Make students reflect on the impact of their actions for environmental sustainability;
+- Make students reflect on the impact of their actions on environmental sustainability;

 - Design and use learning environments that supports curiosity and learning;